Developing Strong Christian Lives

 “And it shall come about if you ever forget the LORD your God, and go after other gods and serve them and worship them, I testify against you today that you shall surely perish” (Deuteronomy 8:19).

-We must not let time or the distraction of the present cause us to forget these lessons.
-We are to go out of our way to not forget these things.
+We must not let time or the distractions of the present cause us to forget these lessons.
+We should go out of our way to remember these things.
 If we forget the lessons, then we will forget the Lord.
-Our lives are made up of commands and experiences from the Lord.
-They are together to shape a warm response to the Lord.
-It is from here we will see many blessings in our lives.
+Our lives comprise commands and experiences from the Lord.
+They work together to create a warm response to Him.
+From here, we will see many blessings in our lives.

-Notice at the end of 8:16, "that he might humble you and that He might test you, to do good for you in the end."
-We come back to the humbling and testing time that we started off with.
-God does these kinds of things.
-We are His disciples are wise if we quickly learn it or else we will be those that join the line for depression drugs.
-See how the Lord clearly tells us of His motivation.
-There might be many a thing He does not say, but this intention of His is something we can be sure of, "to do good for you in the end."
+Notice at the end of 8:16, “that he might humble you and that He might test you, to do good for you in the end.”
+We return to the humbling and testing times that we initially faced.
+God does these things.
+We, as His disciples, are wise if we learn quickly; otherwise, we might be among those lining up for depression medication.
+See how the Lord clearly explains His motivation.
+There may be many things He doesn't say, but this purpose is certain: “to do good for you in the end.”

-This one line should be well memorized for it can keep you from falling to many a temptation.
+This one line should be well memorized because it can protect you from many temptations.
 If you look behind most temptations, the evil one will suggest that God does not have your best interest in mind.
-God says He does even in the humbling and testing times of life.
-Our belief in this will be tested next time you go through a hard time.
-See if you are tempted to doubt God's good intentions and how you respond to these untrue thoughts.
-If you listen to them, then you will fall."
+God says He does, even during the humbling and testing times of life.
+Our belief in this will be tested next time you face a hard time.
+See if you are tempted to doubt God’s good intentions and how you respond to these untrue thoughts.
+If you listen to them, then you will fall.”
 Doubt leads to disobedience.

-When you are tempted to go for quick fixes, they more than likely will just cause you pain in the future.
-Just like in painting, God gets down to the scraping so that a great coat of paint can be put on.
+When you are tempted to seek quick fixes, they will more than likely cause you pain later on.
+Just like in painting, God refines us by removing the old layers so a fresh coat of paint can be applied.

 Evaluation